-The last three years have been an exciting time for Brian Furnish, director of Global Production at Ananda Hemp.
+The last three years have been an exciting time for Brian Furnish, Director of Farming & Global Production at Ananda Hemp.
 Following the passage of the 2014 Farm Bill, hemp has become the new sustainable cash crop.
 While certain government agencies debate how to classify the product, industrial hemp continues to thrive.
 Hemp remains legal due to the prior wording of the 2014 Farm Bill and the subsequent Rohrabacher-Farr amendment.
 Three years later, where does this leave the average farmer?

 The Need for Agricultural Literacy

 Agricultural literacy is at an all-time low in this country.
 The average American is at least three generations removed from farm-based agricultural work.
 Brian Furnish hand-picks each farmer that grows product for Ananda Hemp.
 While Ananda Hemp is working from a variety of locations, their Kentucky production is incredibly important.

 “No contract farmers are used in production,” Furnish states.
 Brian Furnish’s commitment to local families farming flies in the face of modern agricultural procedure.
 While the family farm gives way to corporate concerns, Furnish uses Ananda Hemp as a means to buck modern sensibilities.

 Growing up as an 8th generation farmer, Furnish strives to use hemp as a means of keeping future generations on the farm.
 “This is about having the opportunity to return hemp to Kentucky,” said Furnish.
 When tobacco subsidies ran out at the Federal level and demand dropped, Kentucky’s agricultural economy took a hit.
 While farming groups have considered everything from chickpeas to soybeans as viable replacements, nothing quite equals the historic pull of tobacco.
 Well, nothing but industrial hemp.